-Modular Steel (10/10): Branded Product System - Luxury or Accountability?
+Modular Steel (10/10): Branded Product Systems a luxury or necessity

-Imagine there is this budget airline offering a long-haul ticket in Business Class to Los Angeles at $200 but the catch is that the aircraft is just a Dreamliner lookalike with no European or American approval, made somewhere in a Far East country called Absurdistan.
-Expressing your doubts, the airline produces some copies of generic technical data in bad quality and gives you assurances that the ‘flight has worked many times before’.
+Imagine.
+A budget airline is offering a long-haul business class ticket to Los Angeles for $200.
+The catch is that the aircraft is a Dreamliner lookalike with no European or American approval, made somewhere in a Far East country called Absurdistan.
+Expressing your doubts, the airline produces copies of bad quality generic technical data to give you assurances that the ‘flight has worked many times before’.

 Would you go for it?
-If you did go for it, how relaxed would you
+If you would, how relaxed would you

-be during those 8 or 10 hours on board?
+be during the 8 or 10 hours on board?

 No?